vladen/aeroflow/specifications/readme.md

 });
 ```

-When flow emits some values and then error, emits "next" for each serial value before error, then supresses error and emits single lazy "done" ignoring values emitted after error.
+When flow emits some values and then error, emits "next" for each value before error, then supresses error and emits single lazy "done" ignoring values emitted after error.

 ```js
 return execute(function (context) {